Getting Organized

 • The Zones are broken out by the purpose or perceived future purpose for those items.

-The Zones split when we fail to maintain everything:
+The Zones split when we fail to maintain everything in exclusive regions:

 • A Work Zone might have ideas that belong in a Home Zone, but that Home Zone pile over time will build a Home Zone inside that Work Zone.